A perspective from Wellness Space:

 - There is evidence of lifestyle choices adversely impacting the immune system

-- However, it is not possible to clearly link one or many risk factors with likely occurrence of immune impairment or disease
+- However, it is not possible to clearly link one or many risk factors with the likely occurrence of immune impairment or disease

 - Hence, the intervention through lifestyle choice must address all the risk factors